Biomarkers of multiple sclerosis: Classification

-Among the imaging biomarkers in MS the most known is MRI by two methods, gadolinium contrast and T2-hypertense lesions, but also important are PET and OCT.
+Among the imaging biomarkers in MS, the most well-known is MRI by two methods: gadolinium contrast and T2-hypertense lesions.
+Also important are PET and OCT.

-Among the body fluid biomarkers the most known are oligoclonal bands in CSF but several others are under research.
+Among the body fluid biomarkers, the most known are oligoclonal bands in cerebrospinal fluid (CSF).
+Several others are under research.

-Genetic biomarkers are under study but there is nothing conclusive still.
+Genetic biomarkers are under research, with no conclusive results.

-Addressing the classification by its utility we have diagnosis biomarkers, evolution biomarkers and response to medication biomarkers.
+Classification by utility involves diagnosis biomarkers, evolution biomarkers, and response to medication biomarkers.

 Biomarkers for diagnosis

 Apart from its possible involvement in disease pathogenesis, vitamin D has been proposed as a biomarker of the disease evolution.

 Diagnosis of MS has always been made by clinical examination, supported by MRI or CSF tests.
-According with both the pure autoimmune hypothesis and the immune-mediated hypothesis, researchers expect to find biomarkers able to yield a better diagnosis, and able to predict the response to the different available treatments.
+In accordance with both the pure autoimmune hypothesis and the immune-mediated hypothesis, researchers expect to find biomarkers to yield a better diagnosis and predict the response to different available treatments.